apetkau/orthomcl-pipeline/INSTALL.md

 Step 3: Database Setup
 ----------------------

-The OrthoMCL also requires a SQL database such as [MySQL](http://www.mysql.com/) to be setup in order to load and process some of the results.
-Both an account and a separate database need to be created specifically for OrthoMCL.
+The OrthoMCL also requires a [MySQL](http://www.mysql.com/) database to be setup in order to load and process some of the results.
+An account needs to be created specifically for OrthoMCL.
+The account must be granted to have SELECT, INSERT, UPDATE, DELETE and CREATE permissions by logging into the MySQL server as root and executing the following command:

+	mysql> GRANT SELECT, INSERT, UPDATE, DELETE, CREATE on *.* to orthomcl

-Once the database is setup, a special OrthoMCL configuration file needs to be generated with parameters and database connection information.
+Once the user account is setup, a the database and aspecial OrthoMCL configuration file need to be generated with parameters and database connection information.
 This can be generated automatically with the script **scripts/setup_database.pl** as follows:

-	$ perl scripts/orthomcl-setup-database.pl --user orthomcl --password orthomcl --host localhost --database orthomcl > orthomcl.conf
+	$ perl scripts/orthomcl-setup-database.pl --user orthomcl --password orthomcl --host localhost --database orthomcl --outfile orthomcl.conf
-	Connecting to database orthomcl on host localhost with user orthomcl ...OK
+	Connecting to database orthomcl on host localhost with user orthomcl ...OK Database orthomcl created ...OK
+	Config file **orthomcl.conf** created.

 This will generate a file **orthomcl.conf** with database connection information and other parameters.
 This file looks like: